 3. Now just choose the phone or phones that you want to test on, and hit ‘Run Test.
 We recommend testing with two phones – one iOS device and one Android.
 If possible, it is also a good idea to choose one large screen phone and one small screen phone; this will give you the strongest sense if there are changes in the way results are displayed between the different OS, and the different size phones.

 Optimizing and tracking the impact of what is included in Knowledge Graph results is a new way to learn about your audience, what they are searching for, and what your opportunities to rank are, and what might be taking clicks away from your traditional blue links.
-There are ways to influence Knowledge Graph results with SEO, but to be effective, you will need to track how they look, and what they include over time.
+There are ways to influence Knowledge Graph results with SEO, but to be effective, you will need to track how they look, and what they include overtime.
 There is currently no way to easily track Knowledge Graph results for each query, and how much they change, other than the MobileMoxie SERPerator.
-The MobileMoxie SERPerater allows you to track SERP changes and help you discover new opportunities as they appear in the SERP in the Knowledge Graph .
+The MobileMoxie SERPerater is a mobile SERP test that can help you track changes and discover new opportunities as they appear in the SERP in the Knowledge Graph.
+This tutorial focuses on what MobileMoxie subscribers have access to.
+If you want to try a free version of the mobile SERP checker, you can do that, or register for a free 7-day trial.
 We hope you have found this step-by-step tutorial valuable!